You can save £30 on Hotel Chocolat’s velvetiser this Black Friday

 We’ve also rounded up the best Hotel Chocolat discount codes that you can use to save on the velvetiser, chocolate gifts and more.

-For more sales intel, check out our guide to the best Black Friday deals
+For more sales intel, check out our guide to the best Black Friday and Cyber Monday deals